wadmp/wadmp.github.io/jupyter_notebooks/README.md

 You can do this in several ways:
 1. Using the "Extension Manager" feature in the Jupyter Lab user interface;
 2. In a terminal, run `jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-leaflet`;
-3. Run the shell command in the Notebook itself, using the `!` syntax: `!jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-leaflet`.
+3. Run the shell command from the Notebook itself, using the `!` syntax: `!jupyter labextension install @jupyter-widgets/jupyterlab-manager jupyter-leaflet`.

-> Note that in order to use JupyterLab extensions, you need to have Node.js and npm installed.
+Note that we typically DO NOT include the `!jupyter labextension install ...` commands in the notebooks we provide.
+This is because these commands *only* work in a Jupyter Lab environment.
+In a Jupyter Notebook environment, they cause an unhandled exception.

 ## Running on Binder
 You can run all of these notebooks on [Binder](https://mybinder.org/):